 Next, you'll have to drink it!
 Substitute water sometimes when you don't even feel like it.
 You don't have to do this every single time you reach for something to drink, but catch yourself reaching for a Coke or an iced coffee when you have the mental presence to do so, and do the rational thing – go for the water!

-Now, go hijack a water truck and get on with it!
+Now, go hijack a water truck and get to bed early!
+Your body will thank you for it.

 Get Your Life Back & Feel Great!